Dirivial/Dirivial/README.md

 - Hi, My name is Alexander, or [@Dirivial](https://dirivial.dev/)
-- I am interested in programming, technology, reading, climbing and weightlifting.
+- I am interested in programming, technology, reading, climbing, and weightlifting.
-- Currently learning web development as well as some AI.
-I'm more focused on web development at the moment.
+- Currently, I'm learning some web and game development.
 - You can reach me @ Alexander.Kadeby@gmail.com

 <!---